Secure CheckoutPersonal information is secured with SSL technology.

 - Source and composition of organic matter and its role in designing sediment microbial communities

-3. Environmental variables and factors regulating microbial activity structure and function
+3. Environmental variables and factors regulating microbial structure and functions

-5. Role of microbes in biodegradation and biotransformation of persistent organic pollutants (POPs)
+5. Biodegradation and biotransformation of persistent organic pollutants by microbes in coastal sediments

-6. Assessment of microbial structure and function using molecular tools
+6. Assessment of microbial structure and functions in coastal sediments

 - No. of pages: